-I have spent 20 of my 27 years of life in Rochester, NY and if I’m going to be honest, it’s only been in the past couple years that I’ve really started appreciating it.
+I have spent 20 of my 27 years of life in Rochester, NY and if I’m going to be honest, it’s only been in the past couple years that I’ve really started to appreciate it.
 Maybe it’s because I’m now viewing it through the lens of an older, slightly more cultured adult human, or maybe it’s the gentrification that’s taken place throughout the past decade.
-A lot of young, creative entrepreneurs are contributing to the rebirth of what has, for many years, been considered a rust-belt city with nasty winters.
+A lot of young, creative entrepreneurs are contributing to the rebirth of what has, for many years, been considered a rust-belt city with highly unfavorable winters.

-Well the long winters haven’t gone anywhere, but at least now we have a bunch of craft breweries to help them go by a little quicker.
+I don’t see the long winters going away, but at least now we have a bunch of craft breweries to help them go by a little quicker.

 Coffee & Tea